enthought/traits/_sources/traits_user_manual/defining.txt

       File "<stdin>", line 1, in <module>
       File "c:\svn\ets3\traits\enthought\traits\trait_handlers.py", line 175,
     in error value )
-    enthought.traits.trait_errors.TraitError: The 'weight' trait of a Person instance must be a float, but a value of 'average' <type 'str'> was specified.
+    traits.trait_errors.TraitError: The 'weight' trait of a Person instance must be a float, but a value of 'average' <type 'str'> was specified.